AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 # Campaign Management

-{% hint style="success" %}
-**Campaign visibility**

-Once your campaign is created, you will be able to see it in the [Opportunities page](https://app.merkl.xyz/).
-Note that it can take up to 1 hour to be visible on our app due to cache.
-{% endhint %}

-{% hint style="info" %}
-**Reward delays & retroactive distribution**

-Occasional delays of a few hours may occur in reward distribution.
-If an invariant is triggered or a third-party data feed experiences a temporary issue, calculations are paused until all safety checks pass at the next scheduled computation.

-Rest assured that when this happens, **all rewards are distributed retroactively**.
-No rewards are lost.
-{% endhint %}

 ## Campaign Management Actions

 As the campaign creator, you have full control over your campaign.
 Available actions include: